-You can receive one-on-one support with a nurse who learns about your personal health needs and pregnancy through our care management program.
-Your OB care manager can help you set up health visits, find community resources, and partner with you to make informed decisions before and after you deliver.
+You can receive one-on-one support with a nurse who learns about your personal health needs and pregnancy through our Case Management program.
+Your OB case manager can help you set up health visits, find community resources, and partner with you to make informed decisions before and after you deliver.

 - Health A to Z: Are you looking to learn about pregnancy and health topics?
-Search for your health topic in Health A to Z at myamerigroup.com/NJ. - Show your love!: This app has steps to keep you and your baby healthy.
-Download Show your love! in your app store today.
+Search for your health topic in Health A to Z at myamerigroup.com/wa. - Show Your Love: This app has steps to keep you and your baby healthy.
+Download Show Your Love in your app store today.